wasulabenjamin/github_templates/README.md

 # Contributing

-This is an open source example tutorial, therefore developers are encouraged to contribute and help maintain the project throughout its life cycle.
+This is an open source example template, therefore developers are encouraged to contribute and help maintain the project throughout its life cycle.
 Any contributions will be highly appreciated.

-Looking to contribute something to this tutorial?
+Looking to contribute something to this template?

 Please read through the [contributing guidelines][contributing_guidelines], included are directions for opening issues, coding standards, and notes on development.